15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 One of the most popular activities at the Houston Zoo for little ones is a visit to the “swap shop.”
 Bring along shells, fossils, or rocks (as well as some research into what you found), and a staff naturalist will trade you for points to spend in the gift shop.
 The more you know about your find, the more you’ll earn!

-Have a favorite animal you’d like to get a little closer to?
+Do you have a favorite animal you’d like to get a little closer to?
 Included in your admission pass is the chance to feed the zoo’s Masai giraffes.
 Just be sure to build this into your schedule, as these feedings only occur between 11:00 am and 2:00 pm.

 Buffalo Bayou Park

-There’s plenty to do at Buffalo Bayou Park, including a stop at the Wortham Foundation Grove, another Houston sightseeing icon that’s been affectionately dubbed “the dandelion” by the locals.
+Buffalo Bayou Park offers plenty to do, including a stop at the Wortham Foundation Grove, another Houston sightseeing icon affectionately dubbed “the dandelion” by locals.

-If you plan a day at Buffalo Bayou Park, be sure to stay until sunset.
+If you plan a day at Buffalo Bayou Park, I recommend staying until sunset.
 At dusk, a massive colony of Mexican free-tailed bats (nearly 250,000 large) takes flight in droves from under the Waugh Bridge.
-Though Houston’s bat colony is less of a local phenomenon here than in Austin, you’ll still find massive groups of tourists waiting each night to watch.

 Memorial Park

-The epicenter of Houston outdoor recreation, Memorial Park is much more than a series of well-groomed jogging trails alongside the bayous.
-This 1,400-acre property is located in the Washington Avenue Coalition / Memorial Park neighborhood, a quick 10-minute drive from downtown.
-Save time in your itinerary to relax at this urban oasis—or add outdoor activities like mountain biking, tennis, swimming, or golf to your travel plans.
+The epicenter of Houston’s outdoor recreation, Memorial Park is much more than a series of well-groomed jogging trails alongside the bayous.
+This 1,400-acre property is located in the Washington Avenue Coalition / Memorial Park neighborhood, a quick 15-minute drive from downtown.

 Memorial Park

-If hiking and biking aren’t up your alley, grab your clubs and practice your swing at the Memorial Park Golf Course.
+If hiking and biking aren’t up your alley, grab your clubs and practice your swing at Memorial Park Golf Course.
 Built in 1912, the 18-hole course is considered one of the finest municipal golf courses in the United States.

 Museum of Fine Arts, Houston